vikrampawar/book-highlights/pages/modern-java-in-action.md

 Vikram: [()->{}]

 the behavior of the filterApples method depends on the code you pass to it via the ApplePredicate object.
-Youíve parameterized the behavior of the filterApples method! ([link](https://learning.oreilly.com/library/view/-/9781617293566/kindle_split_012.html#b2bba6c1-2926-4c95-986a-445a4d1577bd))
+You‚Äôve parameterized the behavior of the filterApples method! ([link](https://learning.oreilly.com/library/view/-/9781617293566/kindle_split_012.html#b2bba6c1-2926-4c95-986a-445a4d1577bd))

 Vikram: [The code is passed as a lambda.
 A lambda to filter green apples, another to filter heavy apples etc.]